-It is a common perception that the Levy Committees are part of the NZFOA, although they are in fact part of the Levy structure.
+It is a common perception that the Levy Committees are "outreach" from the NZFOA, although they are in fact part of the Levy structure.
 The NZFOA seems to encourage this perception and indeed, many of the Committees issue communications that are branded as NZFOA documents.
-NZFOA web site Welcome to the Forest Owners Association (nzfoa.org.nz), head banner has "Committees" and the drop down lists all the FGLT Committees.

 This is misleading, as the Committees act - on paper at least - for all forest owners.
 By generalising its constituency, the NZFOA implies that what is good for its members must be good for all forest owners.
 This is not true, and the NZFFA wants the Levy Board to take more responsibility for its branding, and for clear communications to both small and large forest owners.